-Most people and companies prefer this type of budgeting because they can sit with whatever data they have with them and then they can create a budget quite quickly.
+Most people and companies prefer this type of budgeting because they can sit with whatever data they have with them, and then they can create a budget quite quickly.

 Most people look back and take the previous year as a base for setting a budget for their spending/income.
 While making the budget, they consider few factors which they think may affect their spending or income.
 These factors can be controllable or sometimes uncontrollable.

-- Traditional budgeting becomes part and parcel of organizational culture: Since it is the most simplistic method of budgeting, soon it becomes part of the organizational culture.
-And perpetually the method goes on and on and on.
-If the new method is introduced (for example “zero-based budgeting”) then it would be a risky endeavour for the business.
+- Traditional budgeting becomes part and parcel of organizational culture: Since it is the most straightforward method of budgeting, soon it becomes part of the organizational culture.
+And perpetually, the process goes on and on and on.
+If the new plan is introduced (for example, “zero-based budgetingZero-based BudgetingZero-based budgeting refers to the budgeting method whereby the expenses and income on the list start from zero.
+There is no reference point for the budget items, and each of these expenses is individually interpreted as per requirement.”), then it would be a risky endeavor for the business.

 - Time-consuming: In traditional budgeting, managers depend on a lot of spreadsheets.
-As a result, it takes a lot of time to sort things out, to compare the previous year’s spending with the expected expenditure by adding the inflation and other factors.
+As a result, it takes a lot of time to sort things out, to compare the previous year’s spending with the expected expenditure by adding inflation and other factors.

 - Inaccurate predictions: Since it takes preceding year’s data points as base points, the budget predictions for next year can’t reach accuracy.
 How can one year be just like the previous year?
 It’s always wise to revisit the factors, look at the strategic plans of the future, and then go ahead and budget the spending of the next year.
 Without proper thinking and the right approach, ensuring accuracy is almost impossible.